 Independent Living includes senior apartments and retirement communities.
 Independent Senior Communities enable seniors to live among their peers however they must be able to care for themselves.
 Amenities vary from none to offering daily meals, recreational and social activities, transportation, 24 hour security and housekeeping services.
 Seniors who reside in independent living communities frequently employ home care aides when additional personal care and support services are needed.

-Residential Care Facilities are similar to Assisted Living in the services they offer but in a more intimate setting with limited capacity.
-Residential Care Facilities for the Elderly (RCFE) serve persons 60 and older who are unable to live alone by providing room, board, housekeeping, supervision, personal care and assistance with basic activities of living.
-Home care workers including CNAs are sometimes hired to fill gaps in care when more help is needed then the facility is able to provide.
+Residential Care Facilities are similar to Assisted Living in the services they offer but in a more intimate setting with limited capacity (6 to 15 beds).
+Residential Care Facilities serve persons 60 and older who are unable to live alone by providing room, board, housekeeping, supervision, personal care and assistance with basic activities of living.
+Home care workers including CNAs are sometimes hired to fill gaps in care when more help is needed than the facility is able to provide.

 Assisted Living is for those who may need some assistance with daily activities but do not require 24 hour supervision and medical care.
 Assisted Living facilities have staff to help with personal hygiene, dressing, eating, and walking in addition to housekeeping, laundry, and transportation services.
 Assisted Living facilities may offer extensive onsite amenities for seniors to participate in social and recreational programs.
-Some Assisted Living facilities provide care to Alzheimer's residents but may be limited to those with less advanced illness.
+Some Assisted Living facilities provide care to Alzheimer's residents, but may be limited to those in the early stages of illness.
 Home care aides may be hired privately on a temporary basis to provide extra care when seniors are rehabilitating from surgery or have become weaker due to illness.
-Aides may also be employed to supplement care on regular basis when additional help needed that facility unable to supply.
+Home care agencies can supplement your care at the place you call "home", wherever that may be.

 Nursing Homes provide skilled care and assistance 24 hour daily and are for those who have many care requirements and cannot live independently.
 Nursing Homes provide rehab care on short-term basis and long-term care for those with health care needs that other housing cannot accommodate.
-Specifically designed Alzheimer's' care units may be located within Nursing Homes that provide high level of security for safety.
+Alzheimer's care units may be located within Nursing Homes and are designed to provide a higher level of security and safety.